Skip to Main Content

 • Sharing of data is in opposition to regulations related to the protection of personal data.

-(Most of this issue can be avoided with informed consent from the participants and proper anonymization.)
+(This issue can usually be eliminated by informed consent from the participants and proper anonymization.)

 • Sharing of data would prevent achieving the main goal of the research project, e.g. the nesting sites of endangered species.

-If the funder or journal publisher requires data sharing, and your research data involves the issues above or other legitimate reasons, you can provide justification for not sharing your data in your Data Management Plan.
-However, majority of research data should not be affected by these issues.
+If the funder or journal publisher requires data sharing, but your research data involves the issues above or other legitimate reasons, you can provide justification for not sharing your data.
+However, most research data should not be affected by these issues.

 Data Anonymization Tools